trevlewis/DollarConverter/README.md

 # DollarConverter
-Converts an numeric input into it's String equivalent.
+Converts an numeric input into it's String representation.

 An example would be how you would write the amount out on a check.